 THROTTLE INTERFACE MODULE (TIM) - Introduction

-The Throttle Interface Module (TIM) houses the various interface cards used in the operation of the throttle, including the automation; therefore, it is the most important module.
-Additionally, the module incorporates amperage and voltage meters and a Hobbs meter.
+The Throttle Interface Module (TIM) provides a platform to house the various interface cards used to operate the throttle quadrant and control the throttle automation.
+In comparison to the other modules, TIM is more complex because of its importance in the operation of the flight simulator.
+Additionally, the module incorporates amperage and voltage meters, and a Hobbs meter.
 The later is used to measure the number of hours that power has been applied to the interface cards.
-A system of LED lights (part of the Interface Alert System) also provides a visual warning in the event that a particular system is not functioning correctly.
+A system of LED lights (part of the Interface Alert System (IAS)) enables combinations of flashing LEDs to troubleshoot if a problem should develop with the system.
+The LED lights also indicate whether sub-systems are operating correctly.

-This document will essentially provide details concerning the Throttle Interface Module (TIM); however, the module has a close relationship with the Interface Alert System (IAS).
+This document will mainly discuss the Throttle Interface Module (TIM); however, the module has a close relationship with the Interface Alert System (IAS).

 Interface Cards and Functionality

-The TIM, in addition to housing one 5 Volt and two 12 Volt power supplies accommodates the following interface cards:
+TIM, in addition to housing one 5-Volt and two 12-Volt power supplies accommodates the following interface cards:

 (i) Alpha Quadrant Cards (2) – Throttle lever automation;